hdulay/kstream-scala/README.md

 ```

 # Feedback
 The events sent to the good topic are consumed by a file sink connector into data/feedback.log.
-This file along wiht data/dns.log are feed into the LDA trainer.
+This file along with data/dns.log are fed into the LDA trainer.

 # LDA Model Data
 The corpus that is fed to LDA is assumed "good" events so that when we encounter a bad event, it would not fall into any of the LDA topics.